Homemade Granola BarsFULLforLife

 Place dates in a bowl and cover with water.
 Allow them to sit in the water for 2-8 hours.

 Remove dates from water and set water aside.
 Remove pits from dates.
-(I typically slice the date in half, similar to cutting an avocado, and remove the pit.)
+(We typically slice the date in half, similar to cutting an avocado, and remove the pit.)

 Remove date and nut mixture from food processor and place in a large bowl.